Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

         - Users can only read/write files within their own user-specific path (`request.auth.uid == userIdInPath`).

 ---
+**Authentication system is now complete:**
+- Email/Password and Google sign-in supported
+- Protected routes and sidebar auth UI implemented
+- Users currently see all data; next step is to implement userId-based data isolation and security rules for true multi-user support

 ## Phase 3: Feature Enhancements